 - Want to integrate this with an understanding of pain science and how this profoundly affects the performance of movement and exercise?

 - Are you a therapist who wants to build your confidence or gain new skills in this area?

 - 2 days that will provide easy to apply science and evidence based tools to understand and treat lower back and lower limb pain.

-FREE pain 'flash card' download.
+FREE pain 'info card' download.
 Just click on the image!